Delta Air Lines Flight 1086

+Background

-Aircraft and crew
+Aircraft

-The aircraft involved was a McDonnell Douglas MD-88, registration number N909DL, serial number 49540, manufactured in July 1987 and delivered new to Delta on December 30, 1987.
+The aircraft involved was a McDonnell Douglas MD-88, registered as N909DL, with serial number 49540, manufactured in July 1987, and delivered new to Delta on December 30, 1987.
 It had accumulated 71,196 total flight hours and 54,865 total flight cycles prior to the accident.
-It was owned and operated by Delta ever since the aircraft was put into airline service.

 Regularly scheduled 600-flight hour, 2200-flight hour, and 760-day maintenance checks were completed in the six months prior to the accident, all with no discrepancies.
-The aircraft's last major maintenance check was on September 22, 2014, in Jacksonville, Florida and included, among other things, tests of the autobrake, anti-skid and auto-spoiler systems.
+The aircraft's last major maintenance check was on September 22, 2014, in Jacksonville, Florida, and included, among other things, tests of the autobrake, anti-skid and auto-spoiler systems.
 The aircraft's last overnight service check was completed March 2, 2015 in Tampa, Florida.

+Crew

-The captain was 56-year-old Theodore W. Lauer, a former United States Air Force (1980–1989) pilot who had joined Delta in August 1989.
+In command was 56-year-old Captain Theodore W. Lauer, a former United States Air Force (1980–1989) pilot who had joined Delta in August 1989.
 He had 15,200 flight hours, including 11,000 hours on the MD-88 and MD-90.

-The first officer was 46-year-old David W. Phillips, who had been with Delta since 2007 and had logged 11,000 flight hours, with 3,000 of them on the MD-88 and MD-90.
+His co-pilot was 46-year-old First Officer David W. Phillips, who had been with Delta since 2007 and had logged 11,000 flight hours, with 3,000 of them on the MD-88 and MD-90.
 He previously served as a United States Navy pilot from 1991 to 2012.
-Members of the flight crew were not publicly identified.
+Other members of the flight crew were not publicly identified.

 History of the flight

 Flight 1086 took off from Hartsfield–Jackson Atlanta International Airport at 8:45am EST, and was scheduled to land at LaGuardia Airport at 10:48 am.
 LaGuardia Airport was under falling snow and freezing fog conditions at the time of arrival, with the captain reportedly telling passengers that weather problems could cause a delay.
-Another Delta Air Lines MD-88 had landed on runway 13 about three minutes prior to flight 1086.
+Another Delta Air Lines MD-88 had landed on runway 13 about three minutes prior to Flight 1086.
 The pilots of this preceding flight confirmed that air traffic controllers relayed the braking action reports to the flight crew of Delta 1086; these reports were based on pilot reports from two other flights that landed several minutes prior to flight 1086.
-Both earlier flights had reported the braking action on the runway as "good."
+Both earlier flights had reported the braking action on the runway as "good".
 Statements by the pilots to the NTSB after the crash revealed that the runway appeared all white (covered with snow) when the airplane descended out of the overcast, seconds before landing.